jonatan5524/side-projects/README.md

-# side-projects
+# side-projects-manager
-Side project manager, manages all your side projects in one place
+Side projects manager, manages all your side projects in one place